 There are 12 countries in South America.
 If you want to know how many countries there are in the world, click here.

-On my journey to every country in the world, I spent well over a year crossing the ‘Super Continent’ (aka ‘The Americas’).
-The Americas contains two continents; North & South America.
+On my journey to every country in the world, personally I spent well over a year crossing the ‘Super Continent’ (aka ‘The Americas’).
+The Americas contains two of the 7 continents; North America & South America.
 If you want to know how many countries in North America, there are 23 (click the link to read what they are).
-But now it’s time to look at their southern neighbours and see how many countries are in South America, the 4th biggest continent.
+But now it’s time to look at their southern neighbors and see how many countries are in South America, the 4th biggest continent.

 What Countries Are in South America?

 As I told you at the start, there are 12 countries but also a few dependent territories which I’ll get to later.
 Brazil is easily the biggest country, it has over 50% of both the land and population on the continent.
 Another country on the list that’s interesting is Suriname; it might be in Latin America but it’s the only place here where Dutch is the official language, the country is tiny, with a population of under half a million people.
 Here is a list of the 23 countries in South America:

 - Bolivia (home to the famous ‘Death Road cycle track’

 - Ecuador (don’t miss out on mountain biking down Cotopaxi volcano when you’re here!)

 What About Dependent Territories In The Region?
 Isn’t French Guiana A Country?